lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v37 (Termination): Gradually terminate Consumers when Producers shutdown by sending Poison Apples.

+Poison Pill variant where each producer sends `N` slices of a Poison Apple to `N` consumers.
+A consumer dies (terminates) when it has eaten `M` apple slices, where `M` is the number of producers.

+The advantage over the Poison Pill approach is that no extra synchronization primitive is required to detect global producer termination that triggers sending the poison pills.
+Also, consumers down-scale gradually following the producer termination.

 ### v36 (Termination): Check BlockingQueuePoisonPill for all subsets of the constants by mimicking Apalache's ConstInit feature.

 So far each TLC run has fixed a single value for ```BufCapacity```, ```Producers```, and ```Consumers```.
 To exercise *all* non-empty subsets and capacities in a single run we mimic Apalache's [```ConstInit```](https://apalache-mc.org/docs/apalache/running.html#23-using-a-constant-initializer) feature: ```B```, ```P```, and ```C``` are declared as variables that don't change after the initial states, picked non-deterministically in ```Init``` from ```1..BufCapacity```, ```SUBSET Producers \ {{}}```, and ```SUBSET Consumers \ {{}}```, and required to be unchanged by ```Next``` (see [tlaplus#272](https://github.com/tlaplus/tlaplus/issues/272) for the underlying TLC limitation).
 The refinement to ```BlockingQueue``` no longer holds under this rewrite (the refined spec quantifies over different constants in different behaviors), so ```PROPERTIES BQSpec``` is commented out for this configuration.